MailTape/MailTape-v1/_posts/2021-11-21-Lael-Neale.md

 # MailTape's selection

 ## Lael Neale - White Wings
 ImaCrea: **"**Picking a single track from Lael Neale's album *Acquainted with Night* wasn't an easy task.
 They all are so soft and delicate while building a unique landscape in their very own way.
 I like how this track invites us to let it go and be fully present.
 "What will I do?
 What will I be?.... pam pala bam ahanah.."
-Why asking when you're here and now?**"**
+Why ask when you're here and now?**"**

 ## Akiko Yano - I Sing
 ImaCrea: **"**I keep digging in the beginnings of pop music from Japan.
 Last time it was with Yellow Magic Orchestra.
 Let met introduce now Akiko Yano.
 1981, Japan.
 40 years and this track still bang.
-Filled with such a positive and optimistic energy.
+Filled with such optimistic energy.
 If you like the energy in this one, don't hesitate a second and go listen to the Tadaima, the album where it's coming from.
 Sunshine!**"**

 ## Nala Sinephro - Space 5
-ImaCrea: **"**Coming from her first album released on Warp Records, this London based artist shape sound as a sculptor would work with clay.
-Jazz and ambient making love together, I've been waiting to hear something like this since a while and each track is a perfect gem.
-There's no need for VR by lord Mark when one has such imagination opener.
+ImaCrea: **"**Coming from her first album released on Warp Records, this London-based artist shapes sound as a sculptor would work with clay.
+Jazz and ambient making love together, I've been waiting to hear something like this for a while and each track is a perfect gem.
+There's no need for VR by lord Mark when one has such an imagination opener.
 An artist to watch closely, the beginning of a beautiful story.**"**

 ## Eddy de Pretto - Val de Larmes
 ImaCrea: **"**Eddy de Pretto latest album is a masterpiece.
-Clearly one of the greatest french lyricist of our times.
+One of the greatest french lyricists of our times.
 This track is already a timeless classic.
 It touched me right in the heart.**"**

 <p id="outroduction">That's all for this morning!
 Thank you so much for being with us.
-So much love to Lael Neale for her meditative Sunday selections and to Meriam Kharbat for her splendid illustration.</p>
+So much love to Lael Neale for her meditative Sunday selections and Meriam Kharbat for her splendid illustration.</p>